Looking back at the

 Pathway to the Hydrogen Economy

-This discussion will explore the feasibility of a direct transition to green hydrogen from a fossil fuel-dependent system.
-We will address key challenges such as high production costs and inadequate infrastructure.
-Additionally, we’ll consider the role of low-carbon hydrogen options, like nuclear and natural gas with CCS, and if integrating blue hydrogen alongside green alternatives can facilitate a smoother, scalable transition to green hydrogen from renewable sources.
+This discussion explored the feasibility of a direct transition to green hydrogen from a fossil fuel-dependent system.
+It addressed key challenges such as high production costs and inadequate infrastructure.
+Additionally, the session considered the role of low-carbon hydrogen options, like nuclear and natural gas with CCS, and whether integrating blue hydrogen alongside green alternatives can facilitate a smoother, scalable transition to green hydrogen from renewable sources.

 Portrait image of Dr. Christopf Flink